jacksonllee/pylangacq/docs/source/transcriptions.rst

   utterance in this example).

-Once you have a :class:`~pylangacq.chat.Reader` object with CHAT data, several methods are available for accessing the transcriptions and annotations.
+Once you have a :class:`~pylangacq.Reader` object with CHAT data, several methods are available for accessing the transcriptions and annotations.
 Which method suits your need best depends on which level of information you need.
-The following sections introduce these :class:`~pylangacq.chat.Reader` methods, using a reader created by :func:`~pylangacq.Reader.from_strs` with the two CHAT utterances between Eve and her mother we've looked at.
+The following sections introduce these :class:`~pylangacq.Reader` methods, using a reader created by :func:`~pylangacq.Reader.from_strs` with the two CHAT utterances between Eve and her mother we've looked at.